Planning Multimedia Presentations

 An important consideration is timing – very few people will spend more than a minute or two watching a video.
 Unless you know your content will be extremely interesting/funny for the viewer, try to keep the message short and punchy.
 Keep on-screen type to a minimum and avoid lengthy sequences that do not help build tension or interest.

-You can either engage the services of the designer to produce a story board, or produce one yourself.
-This sequence of images serves to sketch out the main areas of visual action.
-It is not meant to be an accurate portrayal of style, but a tool to help visualise what happens in the key frames of your presentation.
-There is no need to worry about the quality of the images, as long as the intention is clear
+The storyboard is a sequence of images sketching out the main areas of visual action.
+Often it will be accompanied by short written notes describing scene effects, camera moves etc. It is not meant to be an accurate portrayal of style, but a tool to help visualise what happens in the ‘key frames’ of your presentation.
+You can either produce a storyboard yourself, or ask us to create one for you.
+There is no need to worry about the quality of the images, as long as the intention is clear.

-Sometimes the style of the animation is decided from the outset, or at any point up to now.
-If not, now is the time to look at examples of videos or graphics that look and feel right for the message.
+Sometimes the style of the animation is decided from the outset, or one may become apparent during planning.
+Look at other examples of videos or graphics that look and feel right for the message and the audience.

 The style chosen will probably have a marked influence on final cost of the animation.
 A very detailed photo-real 3D style will be more expensive to produce than a minimal sketchy style.
-For this reason it is sometimes a good idea to consider these options early on so the budget can be managed.
+For this reason it is sometimes a good idea to consider these options early on so we can advise on budget implications.
 Examples of styles include: